jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 You can do this at the beginning, after extraction, by editing the files in the `Scripts` folder and the scene in the `Scenes` folder, before importing the project in Unity.
 The word `ExampleMod` should **NOT** appear anywhere before you publish.
 The scene also needs to have a unique name, otherwise it might conflict with other mods.

+This should be done automatically if you used init.bat or init.sh as mentioned in the ExampleMod instructions

 there is a `stationeersmods` file in the `About` folder.
 This file is mandatory for StationeersMods mods as a way to recognize the mod needs to be processed as a StationeersMods mod.

 An overlay image is provided for you to use to create your own thumbnail.
+Replace Preview.png and thumb.png with your own preview images if desired

+Edit the About.xml file in Assets/About (in the Unity Project) as needed.
+This will be copied to the output directory each time it's exported, and is not updated from the Export Settings

 # Upload to Steam Workshop